rabbitmq/rabbitmq-website/site/federated-exchanges.md

 --apply-to exchanges
 </pre>

-In the example above, the policy will match exchanges whose name begins with a <code>federated.</code> prefix in the default virtual host.
+In the example above, the policy will match exchanges whose name begins with a `federated.` prefix in the default virtual host.
 Those exchanges will set up federation links for all declared upstreams.
-The name of the policy is <code>exchange-federation</code>.
+The name of the policy is `exchange-federation`.
 As with any policy, if multiple policies match an exchange, the one with the highest priority will be used.
 Multiple policy definitions will not be combined, even if their priorities are equal.